Nina Ricci (brand)

-History and Operations
+History and operations

 The haute couture house was founded in 1932.
 Nina Ricci designed gowns while her son Robert Ricci managed the business and finances.
 She worked with the fabrics directly on the mannequin to ensure they had shape once they were finished.
 Nina Ricci designs soon became known for the refined, romantic, always feminine feeling Maria adds to all of her collections.

 In 1941, Robert Ricci created an in-house perfume division.

 In 1945, with the war over, designers were casting about for a way to revive the infatuation women had formerly had with haute couture, while raising money for war relief.
 Robert Ricci had an idea which Lucien Lelong, President of the Chambre, put into action.
-Over 150 mannequins from 40 Paris couturiers, including Balenciaga and Madame Gres, were dressed in the labels' best fashions and were placed in an exhibition held at the Louvre, in Paris.
+Over 150 mannequins from 40 Paris couturiers, including Balenciaga and Madame Gres, were dressed in the labels' best fashions and were placed in an exhibition held at the Louvre, in Paris titled Théâtre de la Mode.
 After a huge success in Paris it toured Europe and then the US.

 In 1946, Robert created his first fragrance, Coeur Joie.
 In 1948, Robert came up with another fragrance, L’Air du Temps, the brand's most popular fragrance, which continues to be a top seller today.
 Several flight attendant uniforms were designed by the Nina Ricci brand.
 Nina Ricci is also a pioneer of licensing their designs before the rise of ready-to-wear.
 As early as 1960, they started licensing their patterns to upscale boutiques such as Chez Ninon in New York City and Betty Clemo in Hong Kong for 'line-to-line' reproduction.

 Robert chose the new head designer in 1954, the Belgian Jules-François Crahay.
 The designs of Crahay were highly praised.

 In the early 1960s, a couturier from Melbourne Australia, Elvie Hill, secured a contract to reproduce Nina Ricci for the local Australian market.
 This proved to be a short-lived partnership as Australian women struggled to fit into the petite and very fitted designs from the Paris fashion house.